stimulsoft/Samples-Dashboards.JS-for-Node.js/Node.js/Exporting a Dashboard to Excel/README.md

-# 02. Export Rendered Dashboard to Excel-file
+# Exporting a Dashboard to Excel

 This example illustrates loading of the dashboard, data rendering and storing the result to the Excel-file.